Shivprasad7-hub/skillcraft-internship-tasks/README.md

 The goal of this repository is to showcase my applied learning, demonstrate project-building capability, and highlight how simple concepts in HTML, CSS, and JavaScript can be transformed into fully functional applications.

 Through these projects, I explored UI/UX design, JavaScript interactivity, responsive layouts, and logical structures — all of which are essential skills for a Computer Science Engineer stepping into the professional development world.

+📌 Projects Included
+1️⃣ Landing Page: SKILLCRAFT EDUCATION.

+A responsive, static landing page designed with a clean and modern layout.
+This project focuses on web design aesthetics, proper HTML structure,JAVA SCRIPT and CSS styling techniques.

+Implements a user-friendly and visually appealing interface

+Adheres to responsive design principles to support multiple devices

+Demonstrates ability to craft layouts with professional appeal